Office of Child Support Hearings

 The mission of the Office of Child Support Hearings (OCSH) is to resolve child support disputes fairly, impartially, and expeditiously.

-The OCSH, established in 1988, continues its efforts to improve the adjudication of child support matters through the contested case hearing process, pursuant to the directives of Governor Neil Abercrombie and Lt.
-Governor Shan S. Tsutsui, together with initiatives implemented by the Attorney General David M. Louie.
+The OCSH, established in 1988, continues its efforts to improve the adjudication of child support matters through the contested case hearing process, pursuant to the directives of Governor David Ige and Lt.
+Governor Shan S. Tsutsui, together with initiatives implemented by the Attorney General.

 We believe children should have the financial support of both parents.
 Our efforts to help the families of Hawaiʻi will be guided principles of fairness and impartiality in applying Hawaii’s Child Support Guidelines, as well as state and federal laws applicable to child support issues.

 The OCSH conducts administrative hearings to establish, enforce, or change child support orders (including medical support).
 The Child Support Enforcement Agency (CSEA) processes all cases heard by the OCSH.
 This administrative forum is an alternative to Family Court legal proceedings for child support matters only.

 OCSH administrative orders have the same force and effect as Family Court orders for establishing, modifying, terminating or enforcing child support obligations.